Emadmasroor/E21-F25/HW/HW8.md

 1. Modify the code above so that it tells you how many steps it took to arrive at the right answer.
 Using a very small tolerance such as `1e-6` in both cases, compare the number of steps that the Conjugate Gradient method takes vs the Gauss-Seidel method on the sample problem $Ax=b$ given above.

 2. Modify the code above so that it returns, in addition to the solution vector `x`, an array containing the scalar values of the norm of the residual at eachiteration.
 To successfully do this, you will have to identify where the residual is calculated, use the `norm` function on the residual, and store the resulting answer in an array that you create for this purpose.
-Note that you may want to **preallocate** this array.
+Note that you may want to **preallocate** this array by initializing it as a large set of zeros.
+You can use `numpy.trim_zeros` later to cut your large, preallocated array to size.

+3. Plot the absolute value of the norm of the residual against the step number.

+4. Repeat (3) but this time using a log-log scale.